Technical Comparison

 Composition model

-Vigo's five-layer composition (glob matching → roles with includes → modules with ordering → resource tools → templates) covers most real-world cases without a programming language.
+Vigo's six-layer composition — directory inheritance (common.vgo) → glob matching → roles with includes: → modules (with ordering, and module-level foreach:) → resource tools (foreach:/case:/conditional_block:/when:/fleet:) → templates — covers most real-world cases without a programming language.
 See Composition Patterns for detailed examples.

 Ansible's role system is the closest analog to Vigo's roles, but Ansible roles can include tasks, handlers, files, templates, defaults, vars, and meta — a more complex structure.
 Vigo's roles are just named module lists.